Lightning-AI/pytorch-lightning/docs/source-pytorch/data/access.rst

 Accessing DataLoaders
 =====================

-In the case that you require access to the DataLoader or Dataset objects, DataLoaders for each step can be accessed via the trainer properties :meth:`~lightning.pytorch.trainer.trainer.Trainer.train_dataloader`, :meth:`~lightning.pytorch.trainer.trainer.Trainer.val_dataloaders`, :meth:`~lightning.pytorch.trainer.trainer.Trainer.test_dataloaders`, and
+In the case that you require access to the :class:`torch.utils.data.DataLoader` or :class:`torch.utils.data.Dataset` objects, DataLoaders for each step can be accessed via the trainer properties :meth:`~lightning.pytorch.trainer.trainer.Trainer.train_dataloader`, :meth:`~lightning.pytorch.trainer.trainer.Trainer.val_dataloaders`, :meth:`~lightning.pytorch.trainer.trainer.Trainer.test_dataloaders`, and